cyristo/apifit/README.md

 * the *host* (jsonplaceholder.typicode.com)
 * the *path* (/users)

 The second row is the column headers.
-This test doesn't requiere any input data, only output assertions (columns with an ?).
+This test doesn't requiere any input data, only output assertions (header column names with an ?).

 The third row contains the test data.